Read This First

 Prompt 4: Provide a comprehensive list of cases in the history of science in which both a naturalistic and a supernaturalistic explanation were proposed in response to an inexplicable phenomenon, and the naturalistic explanation was eventually established as true, and vice-versa.

-The central claim is this: The history of science offers numerous instances where both naturalistic and supernaturalistic explanations have been proposed for phenomena that were initially inexplicable.
+In plain terms: The history of science offers numerous instances where both naturalistic and supernaturalistic explanations have been proposed for phenomena that were initially inexplicable.

 In many ancient cultures, solar and lunar eclipses were attributed to supernatural causes, such as divine intervention or mythical creatures consuming the sun or moon.